photoprism/photoprism-docs/docs/user-guide/index.md

 ## Getting Support ##

-Please use [GitHub Issues](https://github.com/photoprism/photoprism/issues) only to report clearly identified bugs and impediments to us.
+Please use [GitHub Issues](https://github.com/photoprism/photoprism/issues) only to report clearly identified bugs to us.
 If you are not sure, first use [GitHub Discussions](https://github.com/photoprism/photoprism/discussions) or ask in our [Community Chat](https://gitter.im/browseyourlife/community).
 [Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.